tejuscs/ADBD-Labs/adb-data-guard/adb-data-guard.md

 2. Review the AuDG setup and understand options and monitoring available.

 As a database user, DBA or application developer:
-1. Deploy an autonomous transaction processing database inside of the Autonomous Data Guard enabled ACD.
+1. Deploy an Autonomous AI Transaction Processing database inside of the Autonomous Data Guard enabled ACD.
 2. Build and configure Swingbench on the primary ADB and test switchover and failover scenarios.
 3. Reinstate a failed over AuDG database.
 4. Convert a physical standby to snapshot standby and vice versa.